Dimtemp/AzureDataFactory/exercise30-mappingdataflow.md

 ## Exercise 3: Transforming Data with Mapping Data Flow

-Estimated Time: 30 minutes

-Individual exercise

 Now that you have moved the data into Azure Data Lake Store Gen2, you are ready to build a Mapping Data Flow which will transform your data at scale via a spark cluster and then load it into a Data Warehouse.

-The main tasks for this exercise are as follows:

-1. Preparing the environment

-2. Adding a Data Source

-3. Using Mapping Data Flow transformation

-4. Writing to a Data Sink

-5. Running the Pipeline

 ### Task 1: Preparing the environment